Our Breeding Program

 We have been involved in dog fancy for the major part of our lives.
 We have a background in showing and raising champion AKC dogs.
 In the past, our dogs have been invited to Eukanuba and we had the top 5 dog in the nation in our breed.
 This background was an excellent training ground that sparked the desire to develop a new breed.
 We understand the importance of complementary breeding pairs and the difference between a pet quality dog and breeding quality dog.

-As responsible breeders, we health test our parent dogs.
+As a responsible breeder working toward clear healthy lines, we health test our parent dogs.
 Our goal is to decrease (hopefully one day eliminate) health disorders through responsible breeding.
+We test for traits that effect our breed, and use selective pairing to eliminate traits over time.
 Years ago we utilized CERF eye exams, which required yearly testing that can only test the phenotypic nature of the eye.
 Without genotypic clearance, a breeding dog may pass CERF exams one year, but end up showing characteristics of an ocular disorder in a future exam.
 For that reason we clear all of our dogs by DNA through PawPrint/Canine Health Check for eye disease as well as over 250 other diseases and heritable traits.
 This testing is safe for the dog and poses no risk associated with anesthesia or accidental injury compared to the previous forms of testing.
 As science progresses, testing is more thorough with DNA testing, which is the use of research-grade DNA genotyping developed by industry-leading scientists at Cornell University College of Veterinary Medicine.

 The ups and downs in finding your breeding pairs